What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Conclusion

 \section{Conclusion}

 In this paper, we studied the effect of several training and planning design choices of JEPA-WMs on planning in robotic environments.
 We found that several components play an important role, such as the use of proprioceptive input, the multistep rollout loss, or the choice of visual encoder.
 We found that image encoders with fine object segmentation capabilities are better suited for the manipulation and navigation tasks that we considered compared to video encoders.
 We found that having enough context to infer velocity is important, but that too long context harms performance, obviously due to seeing less unique trajectories during training and likely also having less useful gradient from predicting from long context.
 On the architecture side, we found that the action conditioning technique matters, with AdaLN being a strong choice on average, compared to sequence and feature conditioning, though results are task-dependent.
 We found that scaling model size (encoder size with predictor width, and predictor depth) does not improve performance on simulated environments.
 However, on real-world data (DROID and Robocasa), both larger encoders and deeper predictors yield consistent improvements, suggesting that scaling benefits depend on task complexity.
 We introduced an interface for planning with Nevergrad optimizers, leaving room for exploration of optimizers and hyperparameters.
 On the planning side, we found that CEM $L_2$ performs best overall.
 The NG planner performs similarly to CEM on real-world manipulation data (DROID and Robocasa) while requiring less hyperparameter tuning, making it a practical alternative when transitioning to new tasks or datasets.
 Gradient-based planners (GD and Adam) excel on tasks with smooth cost landscapes like Metaworld, but fail on 2D navigation or contact-rich manipulation tasks due to local minima.
 Finally, we applied our learnings and proposed models outperforming concurrent JEPA-WM approaches, DINO-WM and V-JEPA-2-AC.
+A limitation of this class of approaches is the deterministic predictor: the MSE loss learns the conditional mean of potentially genuinely multi-modal futures.
+This is mitigated in our benchmarks by their deterministic dynamics, by the latent abstraction of task-irrelevant variability and closed-loop MPC providing robustness to prediction errors.
+For environments with aleatoric uncertainty, JEPA-WMs would require stochastic extensions such as latent variable injection~\citep{PathAMI} or diffusion in latent space.